 We have had so many questions about what gear we use and what lenses we would recommend, so we wanted to provide ya’ll with a guide for wedding photography gear.
 What we use now is not what we started with — everyone starts somewhere, but this is the gear we would recommend you collect over time as you are able, in order to provide your clients with the best photos possible.
+If you want to dive deep, keep reading.
+Or if you’re in a shopping mood, here’s our Amazon list!

 What Cameras do we use?

 - We love that it has a dual card slot.
 Nobody wants to tell a bride that her memory card corrupted — so this is fail-safe #1.
-Every photos is saved twice right from the beginning.
+Every photo is saved twice right from the beginning.

 - We love its lowlight capabilities.
 We’re able to shoot ceremonies (and other moments) with no flash even when it’s super dark — which we think is essential for two reasons.
 One, some churches don’t allow flash.
-Two, natural light allows you to feel what it was actually like for the people sitting at your ceremony.
+Two, natural light allows you to feel what it was actually like for the people sitting at the ceremony.
 There is definitely a place for flash — we just don’t prefer it during the ceremony.

 - Eye auto-focus is on point.
 It actually can tell where eyes are and focus on faces seamlessly.